megamattzilla/secure-deliver-optimize-genai/docs/class2/class2.rst

 ..  image:: ./_static/class2-3-1.png

-Create nginx ingress resource to expose arcadia fronted service to outside of K8S.
+Create an Nginx ingress resource to **expose the Arcadia frontend service** externally from the Kubernetes cluster.

 .. code-block:: bash